 This step allows you to select the Foglight database type.
-If you are configuring Foglight to use an external database, the database must exist before you complete this step.
 At the completion of this step, the installer creates the user (foglight is the default user ID) in the database and sets the appropriate permissions.

-• Select Oracle (External database) and then click Next.
-See the following section for instructions.
+- Select Use an Embedded PostgreSQL database and then click Next.
+See the following section for instructions. - NOTE: The Embedded PostgreSQL® database is not supported on Windows Server® 2003.